CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

     </iframe>
 </div>

 As we can see, there are clearly 3 stores that have lower revenue per person.
-This insight will help us to focus on them in further analyses.
+We'll use this insight further in the analysis.

-To learn more about discovering the data you want, check out the [data discovery guide](/developers/cartoframes/guides/Data-discovery).
-To learn more about enriching your data check out the [data enrichment guide](/developers/cartoframes/guides/Data-enrichment/).
+To learn more about discovering the data you want, check out the [Data Discovery guide](/developers/cartoframes/guides/Data-discovery).
+To learn more about enriching your data check out the [Data Enrichment guide](/developers/cartoframes/guides/Data-enrichment/).

 ### Publish and share your results

 The final step in the workflow is to share this interactive map with your colleagues so they can explore the information on their own.
 Let's do it!

-First, let's add widgets so people are able to see some graphs of the information and filter it.
-To do this, we only have to add `widget=True` to the visualization layers.
+First, let's add Widgets so people are able to see some graphs of the information and filter it.
+To do this, we only have to add `widget=True` to the visualization layer.

 ```python
 result_map = Map([